pea3nut/pea-event/README.md

 <a name="PeAEvent+execEventAll"></a>

 ### *PeAEvent.execEventAll(type, args) ⇒ <code>Promise</code>*
-trigger a event, exec this event's listener allyou can overwrite this method to changed you want,but overwrite method should use PeAEvent#execListener(listener ,arguments ,eventType) to exec a listener
+trigger a event, exec this event's listener all.you can overwrite this method to changed you want,but overwrite method should use PeAEvent#execListener(listener ,arguments ,eventType) to exec a listener.

 **Kind**: instance abstract method of [<code>PeAEvent</code>](#PeAEvent)